CloudWithChris/cloudwithchris.com/content/episode/agile-from-the-trenches.md

 ---
 Date: "2021-06-25T15:30:00Z"
-Description: "TBC"
+Description: "In this session Erin talks a little bit about what Agile is, how it works in the real world, and shares some stories and anecdotes she's seen as an Agile Coach in the trenches."
 PublishDate: "2021-06-25T15:30:00Z"
-Title: 40 - Erin Placeholder
+Title: 40 - Agile from the trenches
 categories:
 - DevOps
 episode: "40"